robenkleene/design-references/after-effects/tutorials/after-effects-animated-gradients.md

 (Note that the 4-Color Gradient points in the viewport are only editable when the "4-Color Gradient" is selected in either "Effect Controls" or the layer panel.)

+### Looping

+To make the effect loop, cut and paste all of the starting keyframes to where you want the animation to end.

 ### Blending

 1. Move to first frame and add a keyframe for "Blend" (Blend should be set to `100`)